RohanKUMAR77/airflow-premier-league-and-twitter-data-pipeline/README.md

-NAME THE JSON FILE "LogPass.json".
+SAVE THE JSON FILE AS "LogPass.json".

 Then you are ready to run your Dag named "ProjectBDD.py" on Airflow